Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 ## Subnets

 Our virtual networks sure feel empty and sad.
 Let's cheer them up by giving them subnets!

-1. In the "shared" virtual network - the one by default in Sweden (heja Sverige!) - create a subnet for shared resources: `snet-shared-{team name}-dev-{location}`, span of 64 (or 64 - 5 = 59) IP addresses should be plenty for our needs
-1. In the both two other virtual networks, create:
+In both the EU and US virtual networks, create:

 1. `snet-shared-{team name}-dev-{location}` with the range of 128 addresses
 1. `snet-apps-{team name}-dev-{location}` with the range of 128 addresses
     * Delegate this subnet for `Microsoft.Web/serverFarms`

 > The `shared` subnet is for any kind of Azure resources.
 The `apps` subnet is delegated to Azure web apps, meaning you cannot use it for anything else.